Angels in the Outfield (1994)

 Ranch Wilder: [broadcasting offscreen] Gates has thrown the ball and his glove into the stands.

-George Knox: [jumps Gates] Get outta here!
+George Knox: [jumps Gates] Get out of here!
 You're finished, Gates!
 You're washed up!
 You'll never pitch again!

 George Knox: [on when Mel can play again] How's never sound?
 You blew your arm out, played on too many pain pills.